The Garden Court Chambers Public Law Team invites you to two lunchtime webinars on the Public Sector Equality Duty (PSED).

 Chair – Amanda Weston QC, Garden Court Chambers

-Navigating the exceptions (e.g. immigration exceptions) – Ollie Persey, Garden Court Chambers
+PSED in the context of school exclusions – Ollie Persey, Garden Court Chambers

 Bridges as a case study of success – Megan Goulding, Liberty

-Stephanie Harrison QC, Garden Court Chambers (Chair - Session 1)
+Stephanie Harrison QC, Joint Head of Garden Court Chambers (Chair - Session 1)

 Described as a "brilliant advocate", Stephanie is a leading public law practitioner who has appeared at all court levels.
 Her multi-disciplinary practice spans the breadth of public law and civil liberties.
 Stephanie's cases include those arising from unlawful detention, national security, official misconduct, abuse of power, child sexual exploitation, equality and discrimination, minority rights and civil rights protest and injunctions.

 Stephanie is regularly involved in test case litigation and has been instrumental in winning some of the most important cases within her areas of specialism in recent times.
 Much of her work is high profile and receives media coverage.
 She is passionate about upholding and advancing the rights of vulnerable, minority groups and children.
 Stephanie was appointed as legal counsel to the Equality and Human Rights Commission (EHRC) in 2015 and is head of the Garden Court Public Law team.
 Stephanie is ranked for Administrative and Public Law, Civil Liberties and Human Rights and Immigration in both the Legal 500 and Chambers UK Bar Guide.
 Stephanie was shortlisted for Civil Liberties & Human Rights Silk of the Year at Legal 500 UK Awards 2020 and for Human Rights and Public Law Silk of the Year at Chambers Bar Awards 2019.